-Follow this link to the Aviation Occurrence Statistics 2008–2017
+Follow this link to the Aviation Occurrence Statistics 2010 to 2019

 The ATSB maintains its own database, the Safety Investigation Information Management System (SIIMS), in which all reported occurrences are logged, assessed, classified and recorded.
 The information contained within SIIMS is dynamic and subject to change based on additional and/or updated data.

 Occurrences are those notifications received by the ATSB that are assessed to meet accident and incident definitions for the purpose of entry into SIIMS.
-The legal basis for this assessment changed from 1 July 2003 with the introduction of the Transport Safety Investigators Act/Regulations 2003.
+The legal basis for this assessment changed from 1 July 2003 with the introduction of the Transport Safety Investigation Act/Regulations 2003.

 Transport safety occurrence data